wesbos/Gatsby-Workshop/notes/01 - getting setup.md

 ### Data Sources

-At i's base, you could just have a Gatsby site that has static pages.
+At its base, you could just have a Gatsby site that has static pages.
 But, you likely have data that needs to be pulled in to populate the site.

 Data can come from anywhere: